VeeamHub/veeam-orchestrator/RecoverToAWS/README.md

 * Linux GPT disks are not supported on AWS, neeed to convert to MPR
 * VM IP addresses are not adjusted for running in AWS
+    * The last step in the strict creates a CSV file with server name and IP address that can be used for mass DNS updates

 ## Requirements